jul0105/last-byte.github.io/_posts/2020-05-05-offops-in-ad-0.md

 |:--:|
 | *Yep, that's how it felt!* |

 And here we arrive at the reason for this (short?) blog post series.
 Despite what some good friends of mine say (gne, [@Th3Zer0](https://twitter.com/Th3Zer0) and [@Smaury](https://twitter.com/smaury92)?)
 Active Directory is really interesting as a target, as it's a complicated mess of technologies and practices which technicians get wrong a Shitton™ of times!
-What I want to cover in these ~~useless rants~~ posts is the workings of the components that make (and often break) Active Directory environments.
-In this part (which is the zeroth one) we will have a look at how the ~~in~~famous Microsoft's implementation of the Kerberos authentication mechanism work, step by step.
+What I want to cover in these posts is the workings of the components that make (and often break) Active Directory environments.
+We will start slow, analyzing the components themselves and then how they fit in the grand scheme of (offensive) things.

+In this part (which is the zeroth one) we will have a look at how the ~~in~~famous Microsoft's implementation of the Kerberos authentication protocol works, step by step.
 The idea of the series is to analyze each step, understand the assumptions behind it and how to turn those assumptions against our target.
 But first, da fuq's Kerberos?

 ## High level overview and terminology